microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/enable.md

 ---
 display: "enable"
-oneline: "Disable the type acquisition for JavaScript projects"
+oneline: "Disable the type acquisition for JavaScript projects."
 ---

 Offers a config for disabling type-acquisition in JavaScript projects: